steam3d/help.magicpods.app/docs/features/general-show-battery-percentage.md

 ## Show battery percentage

-!!! note
-    For AirPods and Beats headphones this feature is missing, because the battery information available by default for those headphones.

 Many headphones can provide battery information.
 MagicPods can try to get the charge level from such headphones.

-During showing battery, the voice communication will be unavailable, you could not make the call in applications like Skype, Discord and etc.
+During showing battery, the voice communication will be unavailable, you could not make the call in applications like Skype, Discord and, etc.

 > To restore voice communication, turn off `Show battery percentage` and reconnect headphones.

-#### Prepare headphones
+### Prepare headphones

 Before turning on `Show battery percentage` be sure that Hands-free service enabled.